 It is expected that each exchange will control one-half of the circuits in a both-way circuit group.
 On detection of a double seizure, the call being processed by the control exchange 2) for that circuit will be completed and the received initial address message will be disregarded.
 Under these conditions, the call being processed by the control exchange will be allowed to complete although the continuity of the circuit may have been checked in the direction from non-control to control only.
-The call being processed by the non-control exchange will be backed off (continuity check transceiver removed, check loop connected, switches released, etc., but a clear-forward signal not sent) and an automatic repeat attempt made either on the same or on an alternative route.
+The call being processed by the non-control exchange will be backed off, switches released, the continuity check transceiver removed, and the check loop connected unless or until a continuity signal has been received from the control exchange.
+A clear-forward signal will not be sent.
+The non-control exchange will make an automatic repeat attempt on the same or on an alternative route.